 Moving abroad to work can be one of the most exciting times of your career.
 But if you have a family, there’s a lot to consider, and one of your questions may be “Can my partner work there?”

-Thanks to well over a decade of lobbying by Permits Foundation, thirty-five countries now allow recognised partners to work, depending on the type of permit the employee obtains.
+Thankfully the trend is moving in the right direction.
+Over 30 countries now allow recognised partners to work, depending on the type of permit the employee obtains.
 However, in other countries, partners may face long and complex procedures, strict conditions and an uncertain outcome.
 Some also don’t yet recognise unmarried or same-sex partners.

 While we continue to lobby for legislative change, we’ve put together some useful resources to help you out.